DesperatePeter/starsector-advanced-weapon-control/README.md

          Split combat-GUI into lib and AGC-implementation.
 Fix issue causing crash when opening combat GUI with no flagship deployed.
          Tuned default settings.
 - 1.6.1: Fix TargetShields+, turn jar into a pom-style library to allow for displaying javadoc in IDE
+- 1.7.0: Tag scrollbar, add new tags, add option to ignore fighter shields (special thanks to Seanra for contributing most of the new stuff!)

 ## Acknowledgements ##

+Special thanks to Seanra for contributing the option to ignore fighter shields and the PrioritisePD, TgtShieldsFT, AvdShieldsFT and ConservePDAmmo tags!

 Many thanks to Wisp(borne) for answering my endless questions about Kotlin and Starsector modding and for providing an awesome repository template.